LGN520/farreach-public/ycsb-implementation.md

 		* Fix ingress bug of seq_hdr.snapshot_token
 		* Implement record embedding for GETREQ_BEINGEVICTED and GETREQ_LARGEVALUEBLOCK_SEQ (NOT need blocking for both eviction and large write now)
 			- Fix compilation errors of switch and server
+	+ Huancheng
+		* Try to dump db_bench to get preliminary results
+			* Before coding for db_bench, we should dump and replay db_bench skewed workload by YCSB to get preliminary results

 - 11.16
 	+ Siyuan